memcallen/EveMarketTool/docs/README.md

 ### Required Lua Methods

+String getURL(int systemid, boolean system)
+ - The systemid parameter is the provided system or region id, from the second tab
+ - The system parameter is true if it's a system/region, false if it's a station
+ - Returns a string, which is directly queried

 Table translate(Userdata json)
  - The json parameter is the root element from the actual response, see [Gson @ JsonElement](https://github.com/google/gson/blob/master/gson/src/main/java/com/google/gson/JsonElement.java) for its methods
   - Returns a zero-indexed array with buy at 0 and sell at 1